TL;DR:

 As we’ve mentioned, the auction in Privacy Sandbox happens between the browser and the advertiser.
 Basically, it stores the data of this communication to later serve relevant ads.

-It does the same thing as third-party cookies, but differently.
-The data is saved in a sandboxed storage area, which is much more strict.
+It does the same thing as third-party cookies, but in a different way.
+The data is saved in a sandboxed storage area, which is much stricter.
 Advertisers cannot access or extract data directly; it’s only used for rendering decisions.

 For example, a user interacts with a product configurator on Porsche’s website.
 The browser stores the custom configuration (e.g., leather seats, twin-turbo engine) in shared storage.
 This information is later used to display an ad showing their configured car on another site.